Here is the new tail under construction.

 Here we are building the rudders, again stick style and no sheeting.

-The forward vertical surfaces of the rudder were built as before.
+The forward vertical surfaces of the rudder.

 Main connector for the rudders.
 That is nothing more than a control horn bolted to a piece of plastic with holes for the control rods to connect to.

 Views of the Fuselage where the tail connects.
 The balsa blocking is new (removed basswood blocking).
 Not the small basswood blocks under the balsa the 1/4-20 nylon bolts will screw into.

 Horizontal stabilizer connects to the Fuse with four 1/4-20 nylon bolts.

 To add strength to the horizontal stabilizer, we changed the design and extended the forward leading edges into the middle, and modified the mounting block (now balsa - was basswood) to lock everything together.

 This idea came from one of our customers.
 He was building the rudders and elevators traditionally to reflect the look of how the B25's were build, so we built them stick style and eliminated the sheeting.
 Notice the reduction in the Elevators. elevators - shortened by 1/4 inch.